bcferrycoder/ssltest/README.md

 SIMPLE SSL TEST
 ===============

-Shows how to use customer ssl certificates from a Stackato-deployed app.
+Shows how to use custom ssl certificates from a Stackato-deployed app.

 Build